 Rawr!

 Another notable building in Oslo is the National Theater.
-It is the largest and most famous theater in Norway.
-Gosh, I swear I will watch something artistic there in the future. 😉 The building was opened in 1899 and has been promoting Norwegian plays and artistic performances since then.
+It is the largest and probably the most famous theater in Norway.
+I wish I could watch something there in the future.
+The building was opened in 1899 and has been promoting Norwegian plays and artistic performances since then.

 city 13